Juanx65/ArtTRT/README.md

 ## Create the TRT Engine

 ```
-python build_trt.py --fp16
+python build_trt.py --fp16 --input_shape 256 3 224 224
 ```
-You may need to change the batch size and input size manually.
+Note: 256 is the batch size, 3 the number of channels, 224 is the height and width of the input.

 ---